rosepearson/GeoFabrics/README.md

-# GeoFrabrics
+# GeoFabrics

-The GeoFrabrics and associated sub-packages include routines and classes for combining point (i.e. LiDAR), vector (i.e. catchment of interest, infrastructure) and raster (i.e. reference DEM) to generate a hydrologically conditioned raster.
+The GeoFabrics and associated sub-packages include routines and classes for combining point (i.e. LiDAR), vector (i.e. catchment of interest, infrastructure) and raster (i.e. reference DEM) to generate a hydrologically conditioned raster.

 ## import into a conda environment
 You can use this package by using pip to install the package and dependencies using the comment